Git-Rexdev/AIML-Resources/README.md

 ## Contribution & Usage

-This repository is maintained by the **Code Crackers Club** and is intended solely for educational use during the AI/ML learning program.
+This repository is maintained by the **Manmohan Zanwar** and is intended solely for educational use during the AI/ML learning program.

 ---